-This service enables you to enhance web sites and applications with dynamic translation capability powered by Googleís neural translation technology.
-Google Cloud provides a Basic and an Advanced release of the Translation API.
-Both options are based on Google's pre-trained, general-purpose model and offer automatic language detection, an integrated REST API, seamless HTML support, and the ability to translate between over 100 language pairs.
-The Advanced version of Cloud Translation API adds a customizable glossary to reflect your company's branding in translated text, batch translation capability in Google Cloud Storage, the ability to utilize (but not create) custom Google AutoML Translation models, and an integrated gRPC API.
-The Cloud Translation service charges per character.
+This service enables you to enhance web sites and applications with real-time language translation capability powered by Googleís neural translation technology.
+Google GCP offers a Basic and an Advanced version of the Translation API.
+Both options use Google's pre-trained, general-purpose model and offer automatic language detection, an integrated REST API, transparent HTML support, and the capability to translate between over 100 language pairs.
+The Advanced version of Cloud Translation API adds a customizable glossary to preserve your branding in translated text, batch translation capability in Google Cloud Storage, the ability to incorporate (but not create) custom AutoML Translation models, and a built-in gRPC open source API.
+The Cloud Translation service is priced on a per-character basis.

 - AutoML Translation

-This ML platform enables you to create a custom translation model by training it using your own dataset.
+This machine learning tool allows developers to create a custom translation model by training it with your own dataset.
 The dataset consists of matching pairs of sentences in the source and target languages.
-Google AutoML Translation applies statistical analysis to the items from your custom dataset to train the model, tests it, and rates its performance.
-After you assess the results of your model, you can modify your dataset and train a new model until you are satisfied with the outcome.
-You can create custom translation models in over fifty language pairs.
-Costs for using AutoML Translation are based on the hours of training required and the number of characters you include for translation.
+AutoML Translation applies statistical analysis to the pairs from your dataset to train the model, tests it, and scores its performance.
+After you review the effectiveness of your model, you can modify your dataset and train a new model repeatedly until you are satisfied with the results.
+You can create your own translation models in over fifty language pairs.
+Costs for using AutoML Translation are calculated based on the hours of training used and the volume of characters you submit for translation.

 - Cloud Natural Language API

-Google's Natural Language API uses a library of proven ML models to help you to grasp the themes and structure of documents.
-A content classification model discerns content categories in a document, such as architecture, investing, or sports; an entity analysis model finds and tags familiar entities referenced within the document, such as country, company, or public figure); a sentiment analysis model assesses the author's attitude suggested by the document and the magnitude of emotion; an entity sentiment analysis model integrates entity and sentiment analysis by identifying familiar entities in a document and determining the attitude and the magnitude of feeling demonstrated in relation to those entities; a syntactic analysis model extracts structural information by deconstructing text into sentences and tokens (words), which are further broken down into parts of speech and roots.
-Each API detects the language of the text being analyzed if it is not declared.
+GCP's Natural Language API marshals a library of standard machine learning models to assist you to understand the themes and structure of documents.
+A content classification model discerns content categories within a document, such as civil engineering, finance, or sports; an entity analysis model finds and labels common known entities referenced within the document, such as product, company, or athlete); a sentiment analysis model evaluates the author's positive or negative attitude expressed in the document and the magnitude of conviction; an entity sentiment analysis model combines entity analysis and sentiment analysis by detecting familiar entities within a document and determining the attitude and the magnitude of feeling demonstrated towards those entities; a syntactic analysis model exposes structural information by deconstructing text into sentences and tokens (words), which are further parsed into parts of speech and roots.
+Each API identifies the language of the text being analyzed if it is not specified.
 The's Natural Language API is a REST API and uses JSON requests and responses.
-Target text can be embedded in the JSON request or resident in Google Cloud Storage.
+Target text can be embedded in the request or held in Google Cloud Storage.

 - AutoML Natural Language

-Google Cloud's AutoML Natural Language service enables you to build and refine custom Natural Language models for classification, entity extraction, and sentiment analysis.
-For example, a custom sentiment analysis model created by an airline could be taught that a reference to lost luggage in a tweet reflects a negative rather than positive sentiment.
-Google's AutoML Natural Language product makes it simple to build a custom dataset, utilize the dataset to train a model, validate the resulting model, and tweak the dataset until the model is suitable for production.
+GCP's AutoML Natural Language service enables you to create and tune custom Natural Language models for classification, entity extraction, and sentiment analysis.
+For example, a custom sentiment analysis model created by an airline could learn that a mention of misplaced luggage in social media reflects a negative rather than positive sentiment.
+Google's AutoML Natural Language product makes it simple to build a dataset, use the dataset to train a model, validate the model, and tune the dataset until your model is suitable for production.

-Google's Dialogflow is a platform that uses the same natural language understanding technology that powers Google Assistant to help you to build a conversational interface so your product or service can interact with your customers by voice.
-You can port this capability to a smartphone app, website, voice response system, or any other application that could be enhanced with voice interaction.
-Google's Dialogflow service can understand text or voice inputs and can respond via text or synthetic speech.
-Dialogflow can detect a userís intent and extract pre-defined entities including time, date, and numbers.
-You can teach your agent to identify your custom entity types by submitting small sample datasets, or you can use over 40 out-of-the-box agents as templates.
-Professional editions of Dialogflow are priced based on audio/phone time and the volume of characters and queries.
+Google's Dialogflow is a a development suite that uses the same natural language understanding technology behind Google Assistant to help you to build a conversational interface so your product or service can interact with your users by voice.
+You can add this capability to a mobile app, website, voice response system, or any other application that could be enhanced with voice interaction.
+Google's Dialogflow service can understand text or voice inputs and can reply through text or synthetic speech.
+Dialogflow can recognize a userís intent and extract pre-defined entities including time, date, and numbers.
+You can train your agent to identify your custom entity types by providing small sample datasets, or you can utilize more than 40 out-of-the-box agents as templates.
+Professional versions of Dialogflow are billed according to audio/phone time and the number of characters and queries.

 - Cloud Text-to-Speech

-Google's Text-to-Speech API converts text or Speech Synthesis Markup Language to high-fidelity, natural-seeming speech in over 30 languages and over 180 voices.
-Cloud Text-to-Speech platform works with any app or device able to send REST or gRPC requests.
-This includes phones, desktop PCs, tablets, and IoT devices like cars, televisions, and audio speakers.
-Accepted audio coding formats include mp3, Linear16, and Ogg Opus.
-You can include SSML tags in order to insert pauses, numbers, calendar and time formatting, and other instructions.
-Cloud Text-to-Speech is priced per million characters processed.
+Google's Text-to-Speech API converts text or Speech Synthesis Markup Language to high-quality, natural-sounding speech in more than 30 languages and over 180 voices.
+Cloud Text-to-Speech platform works with any application or device capable of sending REST or gRPC requests.
+Devices can be phones, PCs, tablets, and IoT devices like cars, televisions, and speakers.
+Supported audio coding formats include mp3, Linear16, and Ogg Opus.
+You can include SSML tags in order to insert pauses, numbers, calendar and time formatting, etc. Cloud Text-to-Speech is priced per million characters of text submitted.

-Google's Speech-to-Text API gives developers access to advanced automatic speech recognition (ASR) technology powered by Google's continually refined deep-learning neural network technology.
-Google's Speech-to-Text can translate streaming audio in real time and can be optimized to handle various sampling rates for phones, video, or voice commands/search.
-Google's API works with 120 languages and can recognize what language is spoken from a list of as many as four.
-You can identify a maximum of 5,000 words or phrases that pertain to your organization, like product or partner names.
-Google's technology can automatically capitalize proper names and convert spoken numbers into addresses, dates, phone numbers, and currencies.
-Video transcription can add punctuation, and the speaker diarization feature can distinguish among multiple speakers in a conference.
-Noise cancellation is built in, and for certain languages you can block offensive language.
-Supported encoding formats include FLAC, AMR, PCMU, and Linear-16.
-Cost is time based.
+Google's Speech-to-Text API gives developers access to leading-edge automatic speech recognition (ASR) technology powered by Google's continually evolving deep-learning neural network technology.
+Google Cloud's Speech-to-Text can translate audio in real time and can be optimized to support various sampling rates for phones, video, or voice commands/search.
+Google's API supports 120 languages and can recognize what language is spoken from a selection of up to four.
+You can identify up to 5,000 words or phrases that relate to your organization, such as brand or stakeholder names.
+Google's technology can automatically capitalize names and places and convert spoken numbers into addresses, dates, phone numbers, and currencies.
+Video transcription can add punctuation, and the speaker diarization feature can distinguish among multiple talkers in a group.
+Noise cancellation is included, and for certain languages you can filter out inappropriate language.
+Supported encodings include FLAC, AMR, PCMU, and Linear-16.
+Pricing is time based.

-If you plan to connect your IT network with Google Cloud Platform (GCP), either as a cloud-based ecosystem or as a hybrid local/cloud environment, Progent can assist you to assess the advantages of Google Cloud compared to competing public cloud vendors or to alternative network architectures.
-Progent can assist you with any phase of a move to GCP including requirements analysis, system architecture, testing, implementation, centralized management, performance tuning, license management, disaster recovery strategies, and security and compliance validation.
+If you want to connect your IT network with Google Cloud, whether to build a cloud-based ecosystem or as a hybrid local/cloud environment, Progent can assist you to evaluate the advantages of GCP vs. competing public clouds or to other network models.
+Progent can assist you with any phase of a move to GCP including requirements analysis, solution design, pilot testing, deployment, centralized management, performance tuning, license management, disaster recovery strategies, and cybersecurity validation.

-Progent can help your organization to decide which of your applications are suited for GCP and can help you make your legacy applications cloud compatible.
-Progent has helped clients evaluate migrating to Google Cloud SQL, using Google Cloud Dataproc for on-prem Hadoop, adopting Google Kubernetes Engine as a virtualization substitute, and deploying MongoDB Atlas on Google Cloud vs. local MongoDB.
-Progent can deliver on-demand online consulting support for small jobs to help you quickly resolve occasional technical challenges or Progent can deliver comprehensive project management outsourcing services to ensure your GCP integration program is carried out on schedule and within budget.
+Progent can help your organization to determine which of your applications are suited for GCP and can show you how to make your legacy apps cloud compatible.
+Progent has helped clients evaluate migrating to Google Cloud SQL, using Google Cloud Dataproc for local Hadoop, adopting Google Cloud Kubernetes Engine as a virtualization substitute, and deploying MongoDB Atlas on Google Cloud vs. on-premises MongoDB.
+Progent can provide on-demand remote consulting support for short-term jobs to help you rapidly overcome stubborn technical challenges or Progent can deliver comprehensive project management consulting services to make sure your Google Cloud integration program is carried out on time and within budget.

-Among the most common technical issues businesses face when migrating to Google Cloud or other public cloud is reconfiguring firewalls and VPN connections to provide users with convenient but protected access to cloud services.
-Progent offers the expertise of Cisco-certified CCIE network engineers and firewall experts for security gateways from leading vendors like Cisco, Palo Alto Networks, Check Point, SonicWall, and Fortinet to assist you to set up or debug firewalls for accessing GCP.
-To support BYOD computing, Progent's iPhone and iPad technology consultants and Google Android integration experts can help you to integrate and manage protected mobile endpoints for your GCP users.
-Progent can work in concert with your internal IT staff and Google's support engineers to resolve Google Cloud connectivity problems quickly and economically.
+Some of most common technical problems businesses face when migrating to GCP or other public cloud platform is setting up firewalls and VPN connections to give users easy but secure access to cloud services.
+Progent offers the services of Cisco-certified CCIE network consultants and firewall specialists for security gateways from major suppliers like Cisco, Palo Alto Networks, Check Point, SonicWall, and Fortinet to assist you to set up or debug firewalls for connecting to Google Cloud Platform.
+To support mobile computing, Progent's iPhone and iPad technology consultants and Android integration experts can assist you to integrate and administer secure mobile devices for your GCP users.
+Progent can work in concert with your in-house technical team and Google's support engineers to mitigate Google Cloud integration issues quickly and affordably.

-Popular remote consulting expertise provided by Progent to help organizations expand their networks with Google Cloud Platform include:
+Popular online consulting services offered by Progent to assist organizations integrate their networks with GCP include:

-- Check hybrid solution plan for Google Compute Engine VMs and GCP Cloud Storage
+- Review hybrid solution design for Google Compute Engine Virtual Machines and GCP Cloud Storage

-- Build and verify VM images for Windows or Linux
+- Create and test virtual machine images for Windows or Linux

-- Set up, integrate and troubleshoot VPN tunnels for access to Google Cloud
+- Configure, integrate and debug VPN tunnels for connectivity with Google Cloud

-- Design configuration solutions for firewalls from Cisco, Palo Alto Networks, Check Point, WatchGuard, and Fortinet and others
+- Design integration solutions for firewalls from Cisco, Palo Alto Networks, Check Point, SonicWall, and Fortinet and others

-- Create and verify security policies based on best practices
+- Create and verify policies following leading practices

 - Fix IP addressing issues

-- Design cost-effective allocation of GCP Cloud Storage
+- Design cost-effective plan for GCP Cloud Storage

 - Optimize query performance on Cloud SQL